Health Advocacy Project

 Training community in advocacy for reproductive rights and improved service

-The ARHR supports this project in Ghana.
+The Alliance for Reproductive Health Rights (ARHR) supports this project in Ghana.
 ARHR advocates for improved maternal health in Ghana.
 It trains young women in reproductive rights and lobby.
 It engages government, Ministry of Health for training midwives, provision of emergency obstetric care and family planning services.
-It builds capacity of local NGOs and citizens to track Millenium Development Goals (MDG’s) 4, 5, & 6 [link: http:// www.undp.org/mdg/] and to demand improved health rights from District Health Management teams.

 Who will benefit?

 - 488000 People receiving improved quality care

 - 1 Lobby trajectories on national level for health and social protection

 Healthcare Category: Healthcare

 In 2000, Ghana committed to the Millenium development Goals (MDGs).
 For some of the goals, Ghana is on the right trach, like the one for education.
 For MDG 4 and 5, progress is worse.
 The child and maternal mortality rate is increasing, especially in rural areas.
 The maternal mortality rate in Ghana is 560 per 100,000 live births.
 The percentage of pregnant women delivering under supervision of skilled staff is only 45%.

 Furthermore, there are problems with regard to clean drinking water, sanitation, malaria and a lack of qualified health staff, bad roads and poor transportation systems.

 In the focus districts of this project, the health infrastructure is inadequate beacuse of growing population.

 There are not enough trustworthy data on health indicators and civil society organizations are not enough involved in monitoring. people in the community are lacking knowledge on their rights for good health care.